Twins vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Bogaerts has five doubles, six home runs, 18 walks and 15 RBI (36 total hits).
+- Xander Bogaerts has five doubles, six home runs, 19 walks and 15 RBI (37 total hits).
 He's also swiped three bases.

 Bogaerts Recent Games